surfer and skateboarder

 Professor Roberts Surfing at San Onofre, California.

 I grew up in the Bay Area and learned to surf in Santa Cruz, California, at a spot on the east side of town called “the Hook.”
-I earned my PhD in 2005 from the Graduate School and University Center of the City University of New York (CUNY), where I studied under the late Stanley Aronowitz.
+I earned my PhD in 2005 from the Graduate School and University Center of the City University of New York (CUNY), where I studied under the late, great Stanley Aronowitz.
 At CUNY, I was trained in Cultural Studies and Sociology, with a particular emphasis on the Critical Theory of the Frankfurt School and British Cultural Studies.
-My areas of interest are wide ranging including: the culture and history of surfing and skateboarding, the history of the American Labor Movement, science and technology studies, popular culture, the history of rock and roll and critical theory.
-I teach courses in all these areas, and I am the recipient of several teaching awards.
+My areas of interest are wide ranging including: the culture, politics and history of surfing and skateboarding, the history of the American Labor Movement, science and technology studies, popular culture, the history of rock and roll and critical theory.
+I teach courses and have publications in all these areas, and I am the recipient of several teaching awards.
 My academic activities are situated in the context of the teacher-scholar model, informed by the critical pedagogy of Paulo Freire.
+I joined the faculty at SDSU in 2004.

 Email: [email protected]